zavolanlab/mirflowz/README.md

 #### Run test workflows on local machine

-Execute the following command to run the test workflows on your local machine:
+Execute the following command to run the test workflow on your local machine:

 ```bash
 bash test/test_workflow_local.sh